 - Presumably, the Canim bloodstones from Codex Alera.
 It's never fully explained what they are, but they grant protection from the ritualists's Blood Magic, and bleed when they do so (implying limited uses).
 As such, high-ranking Canim Warriors (the ritualists' rivals) often have several bloodstones embedded in their weapons and armor.
 This saves Tavi's life, twice.

 - Six of Swords by Carole Nelson Douglas: the tears of the heroine, Irissa, turn into "coldstones."
 She at least implies on one occasion that the hero is deliberately trying to make her cry so he can sell her tears.
-It turns out he was deliberately trying to make her cry for another reason.
-One never revealed.
+It turns out he was deliberately trying to make her cry for another reason - to wash out the taint that had blinded her.
+(The taint had turned here eyes and tears from gold to silver, and he shows her that the colour was faded in later tears.)

 - In The Chronicles of Amber, the Jewel of Judgment is an eye of the Serpent of Chaos.